milenmk/simple-password-manager/CONTRIBUTING.md

 Pull Request (PR) process is the process to submit a change (enhancement, bug fix, ...) into the code of the project.
 There is some rules to know and a process to follow to optimize the chance to have PRs merged efficiently...

 * A PR must be atomic.
-It means it must contains the lower possible changes for 1 need (1 bug fix or 1 new feature) without breaking usability of code.
+It means it must contain the lower possible changes for 1 need (1 bug fix or 1 new feature) without breaking usability of code.
 If a PR can be split into several PRs, it often means your PR is not atomic.

 * When submitting a pull request, use same rule as [Commits](#commits) for the message.
 If your pull request only contains 1 commit, GitHub will be smart enough to fill it for you.